UCL-ARC/cluster_club_accelerated_python/nbody_challenge.md

-# N-body simulation of particles in Cosmology
+# Challenge: N-body simulation of particles in Cosmology

 ## Introduction